H1K0/WavLab/README.md

 [MatHero](MatHero.py) contains some math functions that help with signal analysis and modulation.

 [SounDier](SounDier.py) can be considered as the central file of this repository.
 This is an executable code for simple operations such as
-- Sine and square wave generation;
+- Sine, saw and square wave generation;
 - Silence generation;
 - Amplitude modulation;
 - [DTMF](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) encoder (just for fun).